elizabeth-poggie/elizabeth-poggie/_content/notes/05-W24-intro-to-programming.md

 - What happens if I decide to use my elbow to spread peanut butter?
 It's a totally valid approach, however would require a lot of energy
 - ...
 So how do ensure we only use energy efficient methods of spreading peanut butter??????

 Computers are dumb and need step by step instructions.
-These instructions need to be direct and precise.
+The instructions need to be direct and precise.

 ## From Idea to Procedure